The Plough Inn

 Rooms

-The 8 rooms are tucked upstairs above the bar and restaurant.
-Like every other 17th-century property in the UK, ceilings are low and footprints are compact, but these spaces have more charm in their little window seats than most houses have in their entire floorplans.
+The 8 compact, cosy bedrooms are tucked upstairs above the bar and restaurant.
+Like most 17th-century inns, ceilings are low and footprints are small, but these spaces have more charm in their little window seats than most houses have in their entire floorplans.

 We stayed in Double Room 3 and deliberately rose early to start the day with a soak in its roll-top tub, taking in the pink springtime blossom outside the window.
 You also get garden views from the bedroom and quirky steps leading up to the bathroom.